Eagle Scout candidates lend a helping hand at the Taylorsville Bennion Heritage Center

 Meantime, from the Jordan Stake Third Ward Troop 636, Cottonwood High School senior Kyle Jones is racing, along with his younger brother, to join their three older brothers in becoming Eagle Scouts before the end of the year.
 His project required restoring a piece of equipment at the heritage center, believed to be even older than the 100-year old Boy Scouts of America.

 “We’ve suggested restoring this old ice hauling sled as a service project to several Eagle Scout candidates, but Kyle was the first one willing to take it on,” said Taylorsville Historic Preservation Committee Chairwoman Susan Yadeskie.
 “We believe the sleigh dates back to between 1900 and 1910.
 He did such a great job.”

-Andrew said nearly all of the rotted wood from the original sled had to be replaced.
+Kyle said nearly all of the rotted wood from the original sled had to be replaced.
 He credits much of his assistance on the project to an adult neighbor, adviser and master craftsman Paul Spiers.

 “We took the sled to Paul’s business (Inspired Retail Solutions), where he helped me replace the broken wood and shave the (sleigh) runners,” Kyle added.
 “We worked on it for about a month.
 Some troop mates helped, but I couldn’t have gotten it done without Paul’s help.”

 “I’m proud of him; there was a lot more work to the [sled restoration] project than Kyle thought there would be,” Todd Jones said of his son’s effort.
 “If Kyle and his brother finish up their projects in time, we will be five-for-five—sons becoming Eagle Scouts.”